mrslima/Make-Our-Lives-Easier-Again/CONTRIBUTING_GUIDE/README.md

 **Roles**
 1. Designer - do the headers following a guide
-2. Reviewer - review the PRs
+2. Reviewer - review the PRs and Issues
 3. Contributor (you) - suggests something new to this repo

 Add a discord